 How Long Does It Take for a Wrist Tattoo to Heal?

-Of course, healing time depends on many factors (your health, how well you care for the healing skin, etc.), but in general, you can expect to wait 6 months before you can call yourself healed.
-It will usually take about 2 to 3 weeks before you can soak it under water (like in a pool or a bath).
+Of course, healing time depends on many factors (your health, how well you care for the healing skin, etc.), but in general, you can expect to wait six months before you can call yourself healed.
+It will usually take about 2–3 weeks before you can soak it under water (like in a pool or a bath).